 Sometimes it can be hard to define a teenager.
 They have the maturity of a full adult one day and the next they are acting like overgrown toddlers.
+They grow like weeds, and it feels like you are always replacing their clothes (how to find budget-friendly kids clothes).
 So, even though they are classified as teenagers, should we still consider teens under 18 to be kids?

 In different countries they have rights for different ages as kids grow up.
 For example, when a child reaches the age of 5 in Canada, they have the right to attend Kindergarten in the year that they turn 5.
-So, if your child turns 5 anytime during the year of 2019, they would then be enrolled in Kindergarten in September when the school year starts.
+So, if your child turns 5 anytime during the year, they would then be enrolled in Kindergarten in September when the school year starts.

 At the age of 12, a child is able to choose with which parent they would like to live with if the parents are separated.
 The courts normally respect the wishes of the child in these cases, unless there is evidence that a parent is unable to care for the child.

 Also, when a child turns 12, they are allowed to go hunting as long as they are with an adult.
 They are required to take a hunting course that is subject to each province.
 To use a firearm, they also need to obtain a minor’s license by completing and passing the Canadian Firearms Safety Course.